-Everyone loves nachos.
+Everyone loves nachos and these Dairy Free Nachos are no exception.
 I don’t think I have met anyone to this day who doesn’t like nachos.
 Nachos became part of my repertoire in my years at uni (studying visual arts) when I was first out of high school.
-In these days I followed a vegan diet; not a well balanced one mind you, as I was not a nutritionist, nor had any idea of what a balanced meal looked like even if it had bit me on the behind.
+In those days I followed a vegan diet; not a well balanced one mind you, as at that stage I was certainly not a Nutritionist, nor did I have any idea of what a macro-balanced meal looked like.

 Together my housemates and I devised ways to make tasty vegan nachos.
 I think we liked it so much because besides the fact it was so delicious, it was in hindsight also a balanced vegan meal that left us feeling satisfied.
 Not that we had any clue of the later.